EddyTheCo/Shimmerpp/_posts/2023-08-18-Creating_Outputs.md

 As an example, the IoT device could use an `NFT Output` instead of a basic one to publish its location.
-The producer of the devices mint a NFT for each device and an address controlled by the producer is set in the `Issuer Feature`.
+The producer of the devices mints an NFT for each device and an address controlled by the producer is set in the `Issuer Feature`.
 The producer transfers ownership of the `NFT Output` to the device.
 Now the client application apart from certifying which IoT device published the data(by using the `Sender Feature`), also can certify that the device comes from a certain producer.